Search

 10 shards

-You run distributed query with :
+You run a distributed query with :

 rq={!ltr reRankDocs=10 …

-You will get a total of 100 documents re-ranked .
+You will get a total of 100 documents re-ranked.

 Pagination